CALLS FOR TALENT

 • The Penn-Ohio Singers present “One of Those Songs” at 3 p.m.
 Nov.
 10 at Reynolds High School.

 Tickets will be available at the door: $12 for adults and $6 for students.

 Refreshments will be offered at intermission.
-A free-will offering will be taken to defray expenses.
+A free-will offering will be accepted by the band and fire department to help defray expenses.

 • Dance every Sunday at the Veterans of Foreign Wars Post 6233, Route 18, West Middlesex, with country music by John Henry and Friends.
 Doors open at 5 p.m.
 Music from 6 to 9 p.m.
 Coffee, water and soft drinks available.

 • The Niles Friendly Squares have begun a new year of weekly square dance lessons.
 Sessions will run through April 14.
 There is a nominal fee of $6 per lesson.
 All lessons and monthly dances are held at the Niles (Ohio) SCOPE Center, 14 E. State St.

 Info: Call Gene or Frankie Hammond (330) 506-3370.

 • The Niles Friendly Squares hosts its monthly square dance from 7:30 to 10 p.m.
 Nov.
 9 at the Niles (Ohio) SCOPE Center, 14 E. State St. The theme for the dance is veterans.
 This will be a high/low dance with alternating tips for new dancers currently taking lessons and tips for more experienced dancer.
 Dress is casual, and light refreshments will be served.
 Fee is $6 per person at the door.